T-Bone Truck Accident Lawyers in Augusta

 Compensation for a T-Bone Accident

 The first step in pursuing compensation for a T-bone accident is proving fault.
 Georgia is a “modified comparative negligence,” which means that compensation for an accident is based on liability.
-In a modified comparative negligence system, fault for the accident is assigned to each driver.
+In a modified comparative negligence system, a percentage of the fault for the accident is assigned to each driver.
 The total amount of compensation is calculated and then allocated based on the percentage of fault each driver bears for causing the accident.
 If a victim is found to have been 10 percent at fault for an accident, they can collect the total amount of damages minus 10 percent.
 So, if damages equal $100,000, a victim would be entitled to $90,000.

 Establishing fault is important because, under the modified comparative negligence model, any driver found more than 50 percent responsible for causing an accident will be automatically barred from recovering any compensation for themselves.
 This rule binds both the courts and insurance claims adjusters.